JDLabOrg/IUManual-EN/basic_middle_toolbar.rst

 Background Color
 ----------------

-Background Color area contains ``background color`` button.
-You can input background color or gradient to selected widget.
+Background Color area consists of **set background color button, set gradient popup** .
+You can change background color or gradient to selected widget.